awez/amirrajan.github.com/a-dark-room/index.md

 **Jul 26, 2013: Making the iOS Version My Own**

-At this point I needed to take a break from the Dusty Path and do some polish and play testing.
+At this point I needed to take a break from the Dusty Path and do some polish and playtesting.
 The pacing in the game was an issue.
 It was too slow to get started.
 I didn't know if it was because I had played it so many times, or if the game was actually just too slow to get going on a mobile medium.

 I decided to add Friedrich Nietzsche quotes that would show up randomly when you stoked the fire (to give the player something to read through the slower points in the game).
 This didn't make it into the final release, but were in the game for a while.
 I had accumulated 200 quotes and felt that it was inline with the atmosphere of the game.